Non Probate Assets: 6 Types That Can Help You Avoid Probate

 Being able to distribute your retirement savings and benefits directly to your loved ones after your passing can be a great benefit.
 When a family member passes away, the sudden loss of income can create financial strain for their partner and dependents.
 Passing a source of income directly to a loved one outside of the probate process can help provide some financial stability and comfort during a challenging time.

-4. Life insurance policies
+4. Life Insurance Policies

-By purchasing a life insurance policy, you are ensuring that your loved ones will receive financial proceeds when you pass away.
+By purchasing a life insurance policy, you’re ensuring that your loved ones will receive financial proceeds when you pass away.
 This is done by taking out a policy, naming your beneficiaries, and paying into the policy over time.
 Many individuals take out a life insurance policy for the sole purpose of providing financial relief for loved ones in the event that they pass away.

 There are also assets that can have a post-death designation in place, such as the right of survivorship, or transferable- or payable-on-death.
 Examples of assets with such designations include specific types of house deeds and financial accounts.

-Learn more about payable-on-death assets here.
+Learn more about payable-on-death assets%20upon%20your%20passing.) here.

 Luckily, there are solutions.
-First and foremost, there are a number of asset types that typically do not pass through probate.
+First and foremost, there are a number of asset types that typically don’t pass through probate.
 This includes life insurance policies, bank accounts, and investment or retirement accounts that require you to name a beneficiary.
 The proceeds are paid out directly to your named beneficiary when you pass away without having to pass through probate.

 Trust & Will is an online service providing legal forms and information.
 We are not a law firm and we do not provide legal advice.